Great Swamp Fight: Battle

 On December 15, 1675, after peace negotiations failed between Stonewall John and the militia, Narragansett warriors attacked the Jireh Bull Blockhouse and killed at least 15 people.
 15-year-old James Eldred escaped from the blockhouse and was pursued a considerable distance; he survived having a tomahawk thrown at him at close range and a hand-to-hand encounter with a Narraganset warrior.
 This occurred along Indian Run Brook in Wakefield-Peacedale, Rhode Island.
 The Narragansetts saw swamps as ideal defensive locations in wartime, leading them to take up residence in the Great Swamp during the conflict.

 Four days later, the Great Swamp Battle took place on the bitterly cold and stormy day of December 19, 1675.
 The colonial militia from Plymouth Colony, Connecticut Colony, and Massachusetts Bay Colony were led to the main Narragansett settlement in South Kingstown, Rhode Island, by an Indian guide named Indian Peter.
 The low temperatures froze the natural moat that surrounded the Narragansett encampment, allowing the colonial troops to pass easily.
 The massive fort occupied about 5 acre of land and was initially occupied by over a thousand people, but it was eventually overrun after a fierce fight.
-The settlement was burned, its inhabitants (including women and children) killed or evicted, and most of the tribe's winter stores destroyed.
+The settlement was burned.
+Its inhabitants--including hundreds of women, children, and elderly non-combatants—were killed, the majority of them brutally burned alive.
+Most of the tribe's winter stores were destroyed, leaving survivors to starve to death or die of exposure in the freezing swamp.
 It is believed that at least 97 Narragansett warriors and 300 to 1,000 non-combatants were killed, though exact figures are unknown.
 The forces destroyed the blacksmith forge of Stonewall John, although he escaped and was killed several months later.

 Many of the warriors and their families escaped into the frozen swamp; hundreds more died there from wounds combined with the harsh conditions.
 The colonists lost many of their officers in this assault, and about 70 of their men were killed and nearly 150 more wounded.
 The dead and wounded militiamen were evacuated to the settlements on Aquidneck Island in Narragansett Bay where they were buried or cared for by many of the Rhode Island colonists.